 Disclosure: This post may contain affiliate links.
 At no extra cost to you, I will earn a commission if you click through and make a purchase.

-UPDATE: This post was published in September 2020 and was updated in March 2023 following the closure of Monster Club.
+UPDATE: This post was published in September 2020 and was updated in September 2023 following the closures.

 Haunted places & urban legends near Omaha